ranfysvalle02/cnn-transfer-learning/README.md

 ## **Transfer Learning and Large Language Models**

-Transfer learning is a fundamental concept in the realm of large language models (LLMs).
-It involves taking a pre-trained LLM and adapting it to a specific task.
 By leveraging the knowledge encoded in the pre-trained model, you can significantly reduce training time and improve performance, especially when dealing with limited datasets.

 * **Knowledge Transfer:** LLMs, such as LLaMA, GPT, and BERT, have learned to understand language structure, semantics, and context from their massive pre-training datasets.
 Fine-tuning leverages this knowledge to quickly adapt to new tasks.
 * **Efficiency:** Fine-tuning often requires less training data and time compared to training a model from scratch.
 This is particularly beneficial when dealing with limited resources or time constraints.